ChechuJA/OCITest/Descargables/Terraform/terraform-questions.md

 >

 #### Q334.
 Kristen is using modules to provision an Azure environment for a new application.
 She is using the following code and specifying a version of her virtual machine module to ensure she's calling the correct module.

-- [x] A. Which of the following provides support for the versioning of a module? (select two)?
+Which of the following provides support for the versioning of a module? (select two)?

-- [ ] B. public module registry
+- [ ] A. public module registry
-- [ ] C. local file paths
+- [ ] B. local file paths
-- [x] D. modules stored in GitLab
+- [x] C. modules stored in GitLab
-- [ ] E. private module registry
+- [ ] D. private module registry

 > Version constraints are supported only for modules installed from a module registry, such as the public Terraform Registry or Terraform Cloud's private module registry.
 Other module sources can provide their own versioning mechanisms within the source string itself or might not support versions at all.
 In particular, modules sourced from local file paths do not support version; since they're loaded from the same source repository, they always share the same version as their caller.
 Reference: https://www.terraform.io/language/modules/syntax#version